 About Island Green Power

-Since launch, it has successfully delivered more than 34 solar projects worldwide that have generated more than 3 GW of energy capacity.
-This includes 20 solar projects in the UK.
-These range in size from below 5 MW to Nationally Significant Infrastructure Projects such as Cottam Solar Project, currently the UK’s largest consented solar project.
-Cottam will generate 600 MW of clean, renewable and secure electricity and includes 600 MW of battery storage that will store then release energy.
+Since launch, we have successfully developed nearly 40 solar and battery projects worldwide that have generated more than 3GW of energy capacity, with many now owned by the largest solar investors.
+This includes 21 projects in the UK.
+These range in size from below 5 MW to Nationally Significant Infrastructure Projects (NSIPs) such as Cottam Solar, one of the UK’s largest consented solar projects.

 Why Solar?